laye-diop/mini-framework/Documentation.markdown

 # Project structure
-    The mini-faramework project structure look like this:
+    The mini-faramework project structure looks like this:

 ```
 MINI FRAMEWORK